 Topping off the list is, of course, Gilberto Silva: one of Arsenal’s best-ever players, let alone Brazilians.

 Buying players off the back of a strong World Cup performance can be risky business — just ask Real Madrid and James Rodriguez — but it worked a charm for Arsenal, who signed Gilberto to replace Petit after his excellent performances for Brazil in 2002.

 He proved to be the perfect midfield partner for Patrick Vieira, allowing the Frenchman to make an impact further forward while he sat back and protected the defence, proving instrumental to the club’s success, playing over 200 times, many as captain.

-Many, including Wenger himself, didn’t realise just how important Gilberto Silva was for the team until he was let go in 2008.
+Most, including Wenger himself, didn’t realise just how important Gilberto Silva was for the team until he was let go in 2008.
 Ever since then the club has failed to adequately replace him, despite the best efforts of the likes of Alex Song and Lucas Torreira.